TRIFLUOPERAZINE

-About TRIFLUOPERAZINE
+About

 TRIFLUOPERAZINE belongs to a class of drugs called 'antipsychotics' used to prevent and treat relapses of schizophrenia (a mental illness).
 Additionally, TRIFLUOPERAZINE may be used for anxiety and depression over a short period, nausea and vomiting.
 Schizophrenia is a mental disorder that affects a person's ability to feel, think and behave clearly.
 Anxiety is a mental health disorder associated with fear, worry, and excessive nervousness that may interfere with daily activities.
 Depression is a mood disorder associated with symptoms such as sadness, and unable to sleep properly or enjoy life as you used to do.

-TRIFLUOPERAZINE contains Trifluoperazine which works by inhibiting the dopamine (chemical messenger) receptors in the brain.
-Dopamine is involved in regulating mood, behavior, and emotions.
+TRIFLUOPERAZINE contains Trifluoperazine, which works by inhibiting the dopamine (chemical messenger) receptors in the brain.
+Dopamine is involved in regulating mood, behaviour, and emotions.
 Thereby, TRIFLUOPERAZINE helps control psychotic illness, relieve depression, lighten the mood and relieve anxiety symptoms such as fear and panic.
 Also, TRIFLUOPERAZINE blocks dopamine receptors in the chemoreceptor trigger zone (CTZ) and inhibits transmission of messages to the vomiting center.
 Thereby, it helps in controlling nausea and vomiting.

 Take TRIFLUOPERAZINE as prescribed by your doctor.
 You are advised to take TRIFLUOPERAZINE for as long as your doctor has prescribed it for you based on your medical condition.
 Some people may experience restlessness, weakness, drowsiness, dizziness, dry mouth, loss of appetite, blurred vision or eye problems, muscle weakness, fainting on standing up, confusion, weight gain, or water retention causing swelling.
 Most of these side effects of TRIFLUOPERAZINE do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.

 If you are allergic to TRIFLUOPERAZINE or any other medicines, please tell your doctor.
 The tablet form is not recommended for children below 6 years, and the syrup is not recommended for children below 3 years of age.
-Avoid taking TRIFLUOPERAZINE if you are pregnant, especially in the third trimester as it may cause adverse effects in the baby such as breathing problems, muscle stiffness or weakness, shaking, etc. Please consult a doctor if you are pregnant or breastfeeding.
+Avoid taking TRIFLUOPERAZINE if you are pregnant, especially in the third trimester, as it may cause adverse effects in the baby, such as breathing problems, muscle stiffness or weakness, shaking, etc. Please consult a doctor if you are pregnant or breastfeeding.
 TRIFLUOPERAZINE should be used with caution in elderly patients above 65 years, as there is an increased risk of adverse reactions.
 Do not consume alcohol with TRIFLUOPERAZINE as it may cause adverse effects such as severe dizziness or fainting, irregular heartbeats, drowsiness, uncontrollable movements, fits, drowsiness, and high or low body temperature.
 Avoid taking TRIFLUOPERAZINE if you have blood disorders, liver problems, or the heart's inability to maintain adequate circulation.

 Uses of TRIFLUOPERAZINE